 Alimony paid pursuant to post-2018 divorce or separation agreements is not deductible (and ex-spouses aren't taxed on alimony they receive under such agreements).
-Older divorce pacts can be modified to follow the new tax rules if both parties concur and they modify the agreement in 2019 or later to specifically adopt the tax changes.
-The IRS will closely police whether taxpayers comply with the changes.
+Older divorce pacts can be modified to follow the new tax rules if both parties concur and they modify the agreement to specifically adopt the tax changes.
+The IRS closely polices whether taxpayers comply with the changes.
 Schedule 1 of the 1040 form requires taxpayers who deduct alimony or report alimony income to fill in the date of the divorce or separation agreement.

 Failing to Report Gambling Winnings or Claiming Big Gambling Losses